lewisbawden/MultiProgressBars/README.md

 multiprogressbars is a Python library for processing tasks via pickled processes using the multiprocessing library.
 It uses the localhost to communicate progress, which is displayed in real time using a GUI built with PyQt5.
+The GUI offers some features custom interrupting and throttling tasks for convenience.

 #### Features
 Menu appears when right clicking on any bar with the following options: